110 W 4th Ave rezoning and development permit application

 If the applicant needed more density (height, overall space, etc.), why did the applicant not build elsewhere rather than choosing an area where the zoning requirements (e.g., height of 60 feet) where so out of synch with their needs? (i.e., a 95 foot building and a 151 foot building)

-MT910 asked almost 3 years ago
+MT910 asked over 3 years ago

 This response has been provided by the applicant and future tenants of the building, Abcellera - AbCellera is currently located at two sites in Mt.
 Pleasant and its expansion is premised on being in close proximity to these existing facilities.
 Integration of teams and technologies is essential to being an innovator and building a sustainable anchor company.